 American Lotus is also called Yellow Lotus after its yellow blooms.
 Unlike the Sacred Lotus, the American Lotus originated from the East Coast of North America.

 Both lotus species are edible.
 The plant’s underground stem, known as a rhizome, is commonly consumed by Asians and Native American tribes for its starch content.
 The leaves are used as vegetables and stamens to flavor teas.
 Lotus seeds are also fit for human consumption.
 They are eaten like nuts or dried and ground into flour.
 Various plant parts have medicinal properties.

 History and Origins of Lotus Flowers

-Fossil records show that lotus flowers have been in existence for millions of years.
+Fossil records show that lotus flowers have existed for millions of years.
 They are believed to have survived the Ice Age between 1.8 million and 10,000 years ago when many plants went extinct.
-To this day, lotus flowers can be found globally, from Iran to Japan, India, Australia, and Russia.
+Today, lotus flowers can be found globally, from Iran to Japan, India, Australia, and Russia.

 Meanings and Symbolism of Lotus Flowers

 Regarded by many cultures as sacred, lotus flowers give various meanings and symbolism.
 They are called the Flower of Life because of their association with the cycle of life, death, and rebirth.
 Moreover, a lotus flower, particularly the pink one, is the national flower of India.